david-szabo97/grav-plugin-admin-addon-user-manager/README.md

 ## Usage

 Install the plugin and you are good to go.
-'User Manager' will appear in the sidebar of the admin panel.
+'User Manager' and 'Group Manager' will appear in the sidebar of the admin panel.